zeppelinos/zos-cli/README.md

 ## <a name="kernel"></a> Develop a new zOS Kernel standard library release using `zos`
 The **zeppelin_os** kernel handles releases of the standard library.
 Any developer can register new stdlib releases with the kernel, which can then be vouched for by other users, earning the developer a fraction of the `ZepTokens` staked.
-The *zoz* CLI allows developers to go through this process seamlessly, by creating distributions that handle the different releases of the stdlib.
+The *zos* CLI allows developers to go through this process seamlessly, by creating distributions that handle the different releases of the stdlib.

 The first step is creating a distribution with the following command:
 ```